-We are developing local ScienceGrrl chapters – informal and friendly gatherings which provide peer support and a setting for developing events and programmes which encourage girls and women from the local community to consider a future in science.
+We are developing local ScienceGrrl chapters – informal and friendly local networks which provide peer support and a setting to develop social events that support members and outreach events which encourage girls and women from the local community to consider a future in science.
 Do join in the conversation and help shape how ScienceGrrl develops as we move forward.
 Find out more about our local chapters here.

 As well as establishing local connections, we’re also providing a voice for women in science nationally and exploring ways of elevating the profile of women scientists in mainstream culture.
+Our ‘Through Both Eyes’ report reviews and collates research into the factors affecting girls’ choices regarding STEM, and includes recommendations to address the factors that undermine free choice.
+As such, it defines our motivation and methods.
 We’re keen to collaborate with all who share our vision and values, and are working with a wide variety of organisations, policy makers, media representatives, teachers and schools, and constantly listening out for new ideas for promoting women in science.
 Find out the latest on what we’re doing nationally and who we’re collaborating with here.